openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public func createHttp(): HttpRequest
 ```

 **Function:** Creates an HTTP request.
-The request object includes functionalities such as initiating requests, aborting requests, and subscribing/unsubscribing to HTTP Response Header events.
+The request object includes capabilities to initiate requests, interrupt requests, and subscribe/unsubscribe to HTTP Response Header events.
 Each HttpRequest object corresponds to one HTTP request.
-To initiate multiple HTTP requests, a corresponding HttpRequest object must be created for each HTTP request.
+To initiate multiple HTTP requests, a corresponding HttpRequest object must be created for each.

 > **Note:**
 >